 Do you need to reset your Mac/MacBook/iMac to factory settings?
 In this article, you can learn how to reset your Mac step by step.
 Usually, it happens when you plan to buy a new Mac but you are confused about what to do with the old one.
-In this case, you may want to sale it out.
+In this case, you may want to sell it out.
 Indeed, it’s a brilliant idea but there are some precautions you should consider before stepping forward.
 Because these things can destroy your whole career if your important stuff and data are leaked, or some guys get them by accident.
 Then trust me you may be in big trouble in that scenario.

 Sometimes it happens that unintentionally you made something on your Mac and then it changed your macOS settings.
 Now you may not know how to make this back to default.
 In this case, we suggest you factory reset your Mac machine.
 But before doing that you need to consider more things.
 Here we will tell you how to reset Mac to factory settings and tips before you do the factory resetting on Mac.
 Let’s get started.

 Backup Your Mac before Factory Setting

 Time Machine is the solution provided by Apple to make a backup of your Mac data.
 It is built-in all Mac systems.
 It can work with an external hard drive as you need to make a wired connection to get through this.
-Once your Mac is connected with an external hard drive which you are ready to go with, it will back up your whole Mac’s data there.
+Once your Mac is connected with an external hard drive that you are ready to go with, it will back up your whole Mac’s data there.
 It is very efficient to see if any previous backup is present there or not.
 If it finds any previous back up, it will just update the system in seconds and you are ready to go again.
 To make any backup on your external hard drive you need to follow the following steps.

 - Go to Apple Menu on the left corner of your screen.

 - Click the System Preferences tab and it will open a pop-up window on your display.

 - You need to select the disk now.
 It can be an external hard or you can choose the drive of your own.
 Select the Use Disk button for the Time Machine backup.